baijum/selenium-python/source/index.rst

    your feedback to my email: baiju.m.mail AT gmail DOT com.
 So far 50+ community members have contributed to this project (See the closed pull requests).
-I encourage contributors to add more sections and make it a good documentation!
+I encourage contributors to add more sections and make it an awesome documentation!
 If you know any translation of this document, please send a PR to update the below list.